johnnesky/beepbox/README.md

 ## Code

 The code is divided into several folders.

-The synth/ has just the code you need to be able to play BeepBox songs out loud, and you could use this code in your own projects, like a web game.
+The synth/ folder has just the code you need to be able to play BeepBox songs out loud, and you could use this code in your own projects, like a web game.
 After compiling the synth code, open website/synth_example.html to see a demo using it.

 The editor/ folder has additional code to display the online song editor interface.
 After compiling the editor code, open website/index.html to see the